RoboCup-SPL/GameController/README.md

 The format of the packets the GameController broadcasts at port GAMECONTROLLER\_DATA\_PORT and receives at port GAMECONTROLLER\_RETURN\_PORT is defined in the file RoboCupGameControlData.h.
-It differs from the version used in 2014 in several ways:
+It differs from the version used in 2016 in the following ways:

-- Inside the messages, teams are now identified by their number rather than their color (e.g. kickOffTeam, dropInTeam).

-- SPLCoachMessage as well as TeamInfo now have a sequence number of 1 byte which is set by the coach.

-- Coach messages now have a data packet size of 81 bytes instead of 40.
+- Coach messages now have a data packet size of 253 bytes instead of 81.

-- RoboCupGameControlData now has the gameType flag, which indicates whether the current game is a round-robin game (time does not stop), a drop-in player game (the same, but only one half), or a play-off game, i.e. a (quarter / semi) final (time is stopped).
+- The game type GAME_DROPIN was removed.
+Instead the two game types GAME_MIXEDTEAM_PLAYOFF and GAME_MIXEDTEAM_ROUNDROBIN were added.

 ## 8. Known Issues

 There are still a number of issues left:

 - The qibuild file for libgamectrl is untested.

 - The alignment of button labels is bad if the buttons are small.

-- The GameController is not displaying properly on Windows-High-Res-Systems.
+- On Windows, the GameController is only displaying properly on HiDPI displays if Java 9 is used.

+- The TeamCommunicationMonitor does not work in windowed mode (i.e. without `--gsv`) on Java 9.